 The authors put the document together under two guiding principles: first, the content had to be based on existing scientific evidence; and second, it had to have a clear practical focus on the most critical areas of food safety.
 In other words, with this guide, the GFSI aims to provide the most necessary and practical information for developing a corporate food safety culture.

-You can download the full report of the GFSI working group entitled "A Culture of Food Safety" on the GFSI website.
-Click here download it in English.
+You can download the full report of the GFSI working group entitled "A Culture of Food Safety" in Click here download it in English.

 What DQS can do for you